lsolbach/TemplateEngine/TemplateEditor/README.md

 TemplateEditor
 ==============

-Eclipse plugin providing an editor with syntax highlighting for templates of the soulspace.org template engine.
+Eclipse plugin providing an editor with syntax highlighting for templates of the Soulspace Template Engine.

 Project Lead
 ------------